open-cluster-management-io/ocm/solutions/kueue-admission-check/README.md

 2. [Kueue](https://kueue.sigs.k8s.io/docs/installation/) deployed across all clusters.
 3. [Managed-serviceaccount](https://github.com/open-cluster-management-io/managed-serviceaccount), [cluster-permission](https://github.com/open-cluster-management-io/cluster-permission) and [resource-usage-collect-addon](https://github.com/open-cluster-management-io/addon-contrib/tree/main/resource-usage-collect-addon) installed on managed clusters.

-You can set up these above by running the command:
+- You can set up these above by running the command:
 ```bash
 ./setup-env.sh
 ```
+**Notice**: Currently, this functionality relies on the support of `ClusterProfile` and the user's manual installation of the Admission Check Controller.
+OCM achieves this by replacing some OCM images in this `setup-env.sh`.
+In the future, we plan to address the items listed in the [TODO section](#todo).

 After that, you can verify your setup.

 - Check the managed clusters.